By: Susan Dugdale | Last modified: 06-03-2019 | First published: 11-01-2008 |

 The place to begin is deciding what you are going to talk about.

-For example, if you are a realtor (real estate agent) who has been asked to talk to a suburban community group residential real estate seems like a good pick.
+For example, if you are a realtor (real estate agent) who has been asked to talk to a suburban community group residential real estate seems like a good logical topic to pick.

-However before you make a final decision considering more closely who will be listening to you makes better sense than assuming whatever you come up with will be good!
+However, before you make a final decision considering more closely who will be listening to you makes better sense than assuming whatever you come up with will be right!

-How do you really know what aspects of your topic are best suited to meet their needs?
+How do you really know what aspects of your topic are best suited to meet your audience's needs?
 Or what would be of real benefit for them to hear about?

 The scope of the topic 'residential real estate' is huge.

-Your speech could cover any number of sub-topics like: financial advice for first home buyers, how to check a house before purchase, the rise of mortgagee default sales, the collapse of property development schemes, how to purchase properties for makeovers ...
+Your speech could cover any number of sub-topics like: financial advice for first home buyers, how to thoroughly check a house before purchase, the rise of mortgagee default sales, the collapse of property development schemes, how to purchase properties for makeovers...

 So before you settle on the exact topic of your speech analyze your audience.